These tips on how to make your business visible on Twitter is part 2 of my tips on how to dominate Twitter.

-- Now create a tweet that lists some of the tweeters you like to recommend.
+- Now create a tweet that lists some Tweeters you like to recommend.

 - Include the #ff hashtag.

-- If you have space, include a reason why you are recommending them.
+- If you have space, include a reason you are recommending them.

 See this #FF shared by Toyota Equipment, as an example.

-How is that for free word of mouth brand visibility on Twitter?
+How’s that for a free word-of-mouth brand visibility on Twitter????

 Don’t be reluctant re-posting your evergreen content, even though you have shared it already.

 Not ALL of your followers are online all the time, at the same time.
-They most likely may have missed it.
+So, they most likely may have missed it.

-- Share the same content in different formats.
+> Share the same content in different media formats

 Now, other than the fact that resharing posts gets you seen by them, it also helps build YOUR community.

-- Share Twitter posts by people you want to connect with.
+> Share Twitter posts from people you want to connect.

-- Share on-topic posts by people who keep on sharing yours.
-That is “kindness for kindness.”
+> Share on-topic post by who keep on sharing ours.
+That is what “kindness for kindness.”